wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/differential-drive-kinematics.rst

 =============================
 The ``DifferentialDriveKinematics`` class is a useful tool that converts between a ``ChassisSpeeds`` object and a ``DifferentialDriveWheelSpeeds`` object, which contains velocities for the left and right sides of a differential drive robot.

-Constructing the kinematics object
+Constructing the Kinematics Object
 ----------------------------------
 The ``DifferentialDriveKinematics`` object accepts one constructor argument, which is the track width of the robot.
 This represents the distance between the two sets of wheels on a differential drive.

 .. note:: In Java, the track width must be in meters.
 In C++, the units library can be used to pass in the track width using any length unit.

-Converting chassis speeds to wheel speeds
+Converting Chassis Speeds to Wheel Speeds
 -----------------------------------------
 The ``toWheelSpeeds(ChassisSpeeds speeds)`` (Java) / ``ToWheelSpeeds(ChassisSpeeds speeds)`` (C++) method should be used to convert a ``ChassisSpeeds`` object to a ``DifferentialDriveWheelSpeeds`` object.
 This is useful in situations where you have to convert a linear velocity (``vx``) and an angular velocity (``omega``) to left and right wheel velocities.